This post may contain affiliate links. Please read our disclosure policy.

 - Have the base be a pretzel, top it with chocolate and then with some caramel and a pecan.

 - Top with sea salt to give more contrast in flavors

 - You can also use melted white chocolate on top instead of milk chocolate

 Regardless of whether you’re making these to give to neighbors, or just keeping a stash handy for yourself, 😉 store these at room temperature in a container so the caramel stays soft and no one breaks their teeth on them!

 The flavor combination of nuts caramel and chocolate is always a winner!

 for more holiday goodies, try:

-Place pecans in a single layer on a baking sheet.
-Bake at 350° for about 10 minutes or till lightly browned and fragrant.
+- Place pecans in a single layer on a baking sheet.
+Bake at 350°F for about 10 minutes or till lightly browned and fragrant.
 Let cool.
 Arrange in clusters of 3-4 on silicone liners or parchment paper.

-Continue cooking and stirring till mixture reaches 235-240 degrees.
-I like to use the ice water test, it's more accurate.
+- Continue cooking and stirring till the mixture reaches 235-240°F. I like to use the ice water test, it's more accurate.
 Drop a small spoonful of the hot caramel into a bowl of ice water.
 When you take it out, you should be able to roll it into a ball.
 Then it's done.

-Quickly spoon the caramel over the pecan clusters, making sure caramel is touching each of the pecans.
+- Quickly spoon the caramel over the pecan clusters, making sure the caramel is touching each of the pecans.
 Let sit to harden.